Middle-Income Downpayment Assistance

 Eligible homebuyers who contribute a minimum of $10,000 toward their downpayment may qualify for a grant of up to $50,000 that can be used for the homebuyer's downpayment and closing costs.
 These funds can complement assistance from local, state, and federal homeownership programs and initiatives, providing even more opportunities for middle-income families to have access to an affordable home of their own.

-A homebuyer applicant who fulfills the requirements below can contact and apply for Middle-Income Downpayment Assistance funds through a participating FHLBank San Francisco member.
+A homebuyer applicant must fulfill the requirements below in order to be eligible for Middle-Income Downpayment Assistance funds, which are given through a participating FHLBank San Francisco member.
 The applicant must:

 • Be a first-time homebuyer, as defined by the U.S. Department of Housing and Urban Development (HUD);

-• Fulfill income eligibility requirements, as published by the Bank at the time disbursement is requested.
-Such income eligibility requirements will at minimum require the homebuyer household to have earnings between 80.01% and 140% of the HUD defined AMI based on purchase property address and adjusted for household size;
+• Income eligibility requires the homebuyer household to have earnings between 80.01% and 140% of the HUD Defined AMI based on purchase property address and adjusted for household size;

 • Successfully complete a homebuyer counseling program;